Middle-Square Weyl Sequence RNG: Statistical and Timing Results

 The msws generator was subjected to the BigCrush \cite{Lecuyera} and PractRand \cite{Dotyhumphrey} tests.
 25000 random seed values were tested with no significant failures.
 A square is nonlinear and for this reason the data is likely to be quite superior to data produced by any linear based RNG.
 This generator passes the tests of Linear Complexity and Matrix Rank.

-The time to generate one billion random numbers was computed using an Intel Core i7-4770 3.4 GHz processor running Cygwin64.
-To provide a basis of comparison, we also timed Marsaglia's xorwow \cite{Marsaglia}, one of the fastest RNGs in current usage.
-The time for msws was 1.347 seconds.
-The time for xorwow was 1.766 seconds.
+The time to generate and sum one billion random numbers was computed using an Intel Core i7-9700 3.0 GHz processor running Cygwin64 with gcc version 11.2.0.
+To provide a basis of comparison, we also timed Marsaglia's xorwow \cite{Marsaglia} and Vigna and Blackman's xoroshiro \cite{Vigna}.